vindolin/https_relay/README.md

 Simple python program that relays HTTP connections to HTTPS targets.

-I wrote this because Microcontrollers have a hard time communicating with https hosts.
+I wrote this because microcontrollers have a hard time communicating with https hosts.

 Start the relay: